How to Travel on a Budget

 Bank fees can add up to some serious money over the course of a long trip.
 If you want to save money, you need to be proactive when it comes to banking and currency exchanges.
 A little planning can go a long way and save you a ton of money over the weeks, months, and years of your travels.

-I see too many travelers visit the ATM all the time without paying attention to the latest exchange rates.
-You’re on the losing end of the stick that way.
 Be smart and bank smart.
-I haven’t paid a bank fee while traveling the world in over ten years and you shouldn’t either.
+I haven’t paid a bank fee while traveling the world in over fifteen years and you shouldn’t either.

 Book Your Trip: Logistical Tips and Tricks